shwetanshu-cldcvr/quickstart-amazon-eks-cluster-resource-provider/docs/README.md

 #### ResourcesVpcConfig

-An object representing the VPC configuration to use for an Amazon EKS cluster.
+An object that represents the virtual private cloud (VPC) configuration to use for an Amazon EKS cluster.

 _Required_: Yes